 Contact the Tech Team if you would like to coordinate a remote guest speaker with online video conferencing at SEHDHELP@UCDENVER.EDU.

 Administrative Services

 Booking Travel

 Faculty members are responsible for booking their own travel.
-Information and instructions on how to do so can be found on the SEHD Wiki Budget & Finance Resources page and on the Procurement Service Center Website here.
+Information and instructions on how to do so can be found on the Procurement Service Center Website here.